-Participation and Quizzes
+Discussion and Quizzes

-To give you an incentive to attend class and keep up with the work, I will encourage in class discussion of certain topics.
-At the end of each class, you will scan a QR code and complete a short quiz over some of the information covered in the lecture.
-The general quiz results will be viewable the day after class using the same QR code that you can find in the PowerPoint slides on myLeo Online.
-You will receive full credit for completing the quiz, where the only way for your quiz grade to decrease is not showing up to class.
+To give you an incentive to engage with the class and keep up with the work, I will encourage in-class discussion of certain topics.
+After viewing each lecture video you will complete a short quiz on myLeo Online over some of the information covered in the lecture.
+You will receive full credit for completing the quiz, where the only way for your quiz grade to decrease is not to complete it.